WafaaHegazy/Export-Pdf-with-TOC/README.md

-# SpringBoot Export Excel, CsSV and PDF.
+# SpringBoot Export  PDF.

-Well, This is a very simple Project that showcase Export Excel (using AbstractXlsView), Csv (By extending AbstractView) and PDF.
+ This is a very simple Project that showcase  PDF using itext with generting tablr of content .

-This project favor extentions (xls/csv/pdf)to resolve view.

 I'm using:

 - Itext for pdf generation
-- Apache POI for Excel generation
-- Super CSV for CSV generation

 "# Export-Pdf-with-TOC"